scholzj/demo-opa-kafka-authorization/README.md

 ## Deploy OPA

-The OPA policies used for both examples mentioned int he blog post are deployed using a ConfigMap [`opa-policies.yaml`](./opa-policies.yaml).
+The OPA policies used for both examples are part of this repository.
+To make them available to the OPA server, we create a config map from them and mount this config map as a volume into OPA server.
-You can create them using `kubectl`:
+You can create the config map using `kubectl`:

 ```
-kubectl apply -f opa-policies.yaml
+kubectl create configmap opa-policies --from-file=kafka_authz_example_basic.rego=basic-example-policy.rego --from-file=kafka_authz_example_crds.rego=advanced-example-policy.rego
 ```

 The [`opa-deployment.yaml`](./opa-deployment.yaml) contains the deployment of the OPA server.